Meet the Artists

 Air Temple Arts

-Formed in 2013, Air Temple Arts has become the number one studio in Connecticut to experience community circus arts.
-Youth and adults can learn aerial silks, straps, juggling, Lyra, balance work, and more in their 4,200 square foot studio in Woodbridge.
-They perform a new piece for The Bushnell Grand Foyer wall, showcasing all the varied talents of circus artists.
+Formed in 2013, Air Temple Arts has become the number one studio in Connecticut to learn circus arts.
+Youth and adults learn aerial silks, trapeze, juggling, lyra, handstands, and more in their Woodbridge studio.
+They have choreographed and performed a new variety piece in collaboration with The Bushnell.

 Learn more about Air Temple Arts.